The Beginner’s Guide to Email Design With Examples

 1. Email layout

 The layout structures your email content and creates a flow of information as the reader moves from one section to the next.
-The more scannable your email will look, the more readers will be tempted to read it.
-That's why you need to get the layout right.
+The more scannable your email will look, the more the readers will be tempted to read it.
+That's why you need to get the email layout right.

-You can choose from a variety of email design layouts, such as
+You can choose from a variety of email design layouts, such as:

-Single-column Multi-column
+Single-column layout Multi-column layout

 Inverted pyramid layout Double-column

-F-pattern layout Zig-Zag layout
+F-pattern layout Zig-zag layout

 Hybrid layout